thymeleaf/thymeleaf-docs/docs/tutorials/3.1/thymeleafspring.md

 ### Simplifying error-based CSS styling: `th:errorclass`

-The example we saw above, *setting a CSS class to a form input if that field has errors*, is so common that Thymeleaf offers a specific attribute for doing exacly that: `th:errorclass`.
+The example we saw above, *setting a CSS class to a form input if that field has errors*, is so common that Thymeleaf offers a specific attribute for doing exactly that: `th:errorclass`.

 Applied to a form field tag (input, select, textarea...), it will read the name of the field to be examined from any existing `name` or `th:field` attributes in the same tag, and then append the specified CSS class to the tag if such field has any associated errors: